Sets a prefix for all event fields added by the transform.

 <oneOf>

 same as they were before this config option.
-Tags with multiple values will show the last assigned value, and null values
+Tags with multiple values show the last assigned value, and null values

 values.